xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

         memory: 1Gi
 ```

-## Configure the Zoekt chart in GitLab
+## Configure Zoekt in GitLab

 > Shards [renamed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/134717) to nodes in GitLab 16.6.

-To configure the Zoekt chart for a top-level group in GitLab:
+To configure Zoekt for a top-level group in GitLab:

 1. Connect to the Rails console of the toolbox pod: